Solidworks: Engineering 4.0?|

 but they are not entitled to their own facts.

 Be sure to read the companion article

 These comments are in reference to this original article.

 I was introduced to 3D CAD in 1982 after 17 years as a contract design draftsman (jobshopper) creating manual “drawings”.
 In 1986 I was introduced to PC base 3D CADKEY and quickly became a dealer.
-I have been instrumental of the introduction of 3D CAD into the industry in the NW.
+I have been instrumental of the introduction of 3D CAD into Boeing, their suppliers and the other industries in the NW.

 Have you noticed that there is very little true critique of 3D CAD software?
 Websites like Engineering.com seem to genuflect at the altar of the major CAD vendors.
 By doing this we are not getting a true view of the industry, at least, in the popular on-line rags.
 The PLM/MBE pundits, like Lifecycle Insights, are in the pocket of these folks and never say a bad thing.
 They toe the line for the major CAD packages, basically stifling any improvements in the 3D CAD world.